Cinode-Labs/api/ui-extensions/configuration.md

 # Extensions configuration

-The extensions configuration is written in JSON and declares what parts of Cinode you want to extend, and where you've implemented your callbacks driving your extensions.
+The extensions configuration is written in JSON and declares what parts of Cinode you want to extend, and where your integration is hosted.

-Configuration is static and declared with along side your application registration.
+The JSON configuration is located in under the `Extensibility` tab on your apps registration page.

 ## Schema